Correlated Noise Estimation with Quantum Sensor Networks

-\textit{Multiple noise parameters.---}The case of multiple unknown parameters~\cite{Liu2020QFIM} poses significant challenges compared to the single-parameter examples discussed thus far.
+\textit{Multiple noise parameters.---}The case of multiple parameters~\cite{Ragy2016PRA_compatibility, Liu2020QFIM} poses significant challenges compared to single-parameter estimation.
 We observed entanglement advantage when estimating the single noise parameter $g$ [i.e., case (i)] and elaborated on achievability with specific sensing protocols.
-It is interesting to consider whether or not an advantage also appears in multi-parameter problems.
-We argue that an entanglement advantage is conceivable if we restrict ourselves to estimating $n< K$ non-local, aggregate parameters~\cite{Proctor2018PRL_qsn,Qian2019AnalyticFns,Bringewatt2021PRR}.
-The advantage disappears at \(n=K\) and reduces to that of our aforementioned single-parameter protocol at \(n=1\), interpolating between the two extreme cases.
+It is worthwhile to consider whether an advantage appears in multi-parameter problems.
+We argue that, at least in the case-study below an entanglement advantage is conceivable when restricting to $n< K$ aggregate parameters~\cite{Proctor2018PRL_qsn,Qian2019AnalyticFns,Bringewatt2021PRR}; see Appendix~\ref{app:spin-example} for a spin-based example using a purification of the Dicke (fully symmetric) subspace projector.